Be a good student of the game ... even during the game!

 If the opposing goalie has poor rebound control, it increases the likelihood of more second-chance scoring opportunities

 Opposing forwards that are offensively dangerous (skilled and fast) and be less aggressive when they are on the ice versus when the other team's less skilled players are on the ice 0r

-Opposing wingers - are playing up tight on the point or loose giving you as a defensman an understanding of which lines or players you can get more offensive zone opportunities against
+Opposing wingers - are playing up tight on the point or loose, giving you, as a defenseman, an understanding of which lines or players you can get more offensive zone opportunities against

 The point here is you can learn a lot about your opponent if you watch in between shifts.
 That information you learn can ultimately give you and your teammates an edge.
 As a young player, I was always looking for easy matchups to exploit and identifying which players I could take advantage of when matched up with them.
 Conversely, I was also aware of when the strong opposing players were on the ice and tended to adjust my mindset and take fewer risks with the puck, knowing they had a higher likelihood to capitalize on mistakes than some of their teammates.

 trying to gain intelligence.
-All of this observation will allow players to develop a better attack plan or blueprint (or for you gamers ... cheat codes) on how to make the best possible decisions against certain opposing players.
-The more situational awareness a player develops the more effective they will be when the puck drops.
+All of these observations will allow players to develop a better attack plan or blueprint (or, for you gamers ... cheat codes) on how to make the best possible decisions against certain opposing players.
+The more situational awareness a player develops, the more effective they will be when the puck drops.

 In-game observations shouldn't be a singular journey but should also be shared with your linemates as well.
-Point out things you notice that may help your linemates and conversely have them do the same with you.
+Point out things you notice that may help your linemates and, conversely, have them do the same with you.
 Only by being observant during the game can players pinpoint areas to attack the opposition.
-Time on the bench should be time spent observing and then communicating what you have learned individually and collectively for the success of the team.
+Time on the bench should be spent observing and then communicating what you have learned individually and collectively for the team's success.